codeliya/codeliya.github.io/README.md

-# 🚀 Programmerski Dunya ke Michel Jackson ka Epic Project 🚀
+# 🚀 JSON Based Epic Blog Website🚀

-**Welcome to the world of innovative designs and coding streaks!**
+**Welcome to the world of innovative designs and coding streaks!** . 🛠️
-Yeh repository tumhare aur mere "Jigri Yaar" ke collaboration ka ek masterpiece hai. 🛠️
+It is published just so that you can easily understand the concept of JSON.
 ---

 ## 🔥 Dynamic Streaks